CaptainTralfaz/HeroParty/README.md

 # HeroParty

 - Arrow Keys for Movement (4 directional)
-- Spacebar for Wait
+- Spacebar for Wait / pickup
-- Number Keys for individual party member special action/attack
+- Number Keys for individual party member special action/attack (and then direction if needed)